-4.1 Related Work
+2 Related Work

-Non-cooperative game theory has been used in analyzing a number of problems in traffic and communication networks, e.g., routing [117], topology control and network formation [59, 107] and security [71, 112].
+Non-cooperative game theory has been used in analyzing a number of problems in traffic and communication networks, e.g., routing [27], topology control and network formation [13, 24] and security [18, 26].
 The basic questions of interest have usually been about the existence and the structure of Nash equilibria and the price of anarchy, which is the worst case cost of a Nash equilibrium to the social optimum, as defined formally later.
-See [111] for a good introduction on the use of game theoretic techniques for networking applications.
+See [25] for a good introduction on the use of game theoretic techniques for networking applications.

-Several formulations have been proposed for analyzing network security problems and the spread of epidemics in networks [15, 16, 35, 67, 71, 94, 126].
-This thesis directly builds on the formulation of Aspnes et al. [15], who model the risk of infection for an insecure node v as the probability that the initial infection, which is assumed to originate at a node chosen uniformly at random, starts in the same component as vin the subgraph induced by v and the other insecure nodes.
+Several formulations have been proposed for analyzing network security problems and the spread of epidemics in networks [2, 3, 9, 16, 18, 23, 28].
+Our paper directly builds on the formulation of Aspnes et al. [2], who model the risk of infection for an insecure node v as the probability that the initial infection, which is assumed to originate at a node chosen uniformly at random, starts in the same component as v in the subgraph induced by v and the other insecure nodes.
 They show the surprising result that pure Nash equilibria always exist in such games.
 They also establish a high price of anarchy and give an $O(\log^{1.5} n)$ approximation algorithm for computing the social optimum, where n is the number of nodes in the network.
-Their approximation algorithm uses an $O(\sqrt{\log n})$ -approximation for the sparsest cut problem [14], which is based on a semidefinite programming relaxation of the problem.
-In this thesis, we are able to give a much simpler LP-based approximation algorithm using the vertex multicut problem, which improves the approximation ratio to $O(\log n)$ and also applies to a more general model.
-Another direction of work is based on SIS models for the worm spread, e.g., the n-intertwined model [112].
-In this model, nodes are in two states susceptible or infected.
+Their approximation algorithm uses an $O(\sqrt{\log n})$ -approximation for the sparsest cut problem [1], which is based on a semidefinite programming relaxation of the problem.
+In this paper, we are able to give a much simpler LP-based approximation algorithm using the vertex multi-cut problem, which improves the approximation ratio to $O(\log n)$ and also applies to a more general model.
+Another direction of work is based on SIS models for the worm spread, e.g., the n-intertwined model [26].
+In this model, nodes are in two states - susceptible or infected.
 Each infected node spreads the infection to its neighbors with some probability.
-Another closely related class of models is that of Interdependent Security games (IDS) [81], which is similar to our model for the special case of d=1.
-One crucial technical difference between the two models, which leads to two different games, is the assumption about the initial infection: in IDS, it is assumed to originate independently at different nodes, while in our GNS(1) model, we assume an initial location is selected according to a given probability distribution.
+Another closely related class of models is that of Interdependent Security games (IDS) [20], which is similar to our model for the special case of d = 1.
+One crucial technical difference between the two models, which leads to two different games, is the assumption about the initial infection: in IDS, it is assumed to originate independently at different nodes, while in our GNS(1)model, we assume an initial location is selected according to a given probability distribution.

 Our formulation of generalized network security games is largely motivated by mechanisms to protect communication networks.
 Some of our model and results, especially the lower bound results, however, also apply equally well to the spread of diseases and the protection of communities through vaccinations.
 The pure Nash equilibria correspond to stable points in the space of vaccination decisions made by individuals, and our approximation algorithms yield public policies for vaccination that well-approximate the social welfare.
-There is considerable work in epidemiology, both from a gametheoretic perspective, as well as on the analysis of disease spreads through SIR and SIS models [32, 31, 85, 30, 33].
+There is considerable work in epidemiology, both from a game-theoretic perspective, as well as on the analysis of disease spreads through SIR and SIS models [7, 8, 21, 5, 6].
 The game-theoretic models adopted in these studies, however, do not consider the impact of the underlying contact network.
-Furthermore, there is little work on quantifying the effect of locality (in disease spread or in information availability).
+Furthermore, there is little work on quantifying the effect of locality (either in disease spread or in information availability).

-4.2 Model and Definitions
+3 Model and Definitions